Social Austria of the Future: History and positions

 SÖZ (Turkish: söz = the promise) was founded in 2019 by Hakan Gördü.
 It emerged from a renaming of the List Together for Vienna (GfW), which stood in the state and municipal council elections in Vienna in 2015, and its merger with the list New Movement for the Future.
 Party chairman Gördü ran for GfW at district level in 2015, but did not win a mandate.
-Until 2016 he was deputy chairman of the Union of Euro-Turkish Democrats (today: Union of International Democrats), but resigned after controversial statements in connection with the attempted coup in Turkey in 2016.
+Until 2016 he was deputy chairman of the Union of Euro-Turkish Democrats (today: Union of International Democrats), but resigned after controversial statements in connection with the attempted coup in Turkey in 2016 when he attacked critics of the ruling party Justice and Development Party (AKP).
 The central themes of the party are the "fight against Islamophobia", the promotion of more multiculturalism and the protection of minorities.

 Contrary to the term "migrants party" often used in the media, Hakan Gördü emphasized that SÖZ is not solely dedicated to "migrant" issues.
 On the other hand, he promised "progress for society as a whole.
-And that minorities can participate in political processes and actively shape the future.
-"According to its own statements, the SÖZ positions itself" left of the center.
-"He ruled out that the party could be influenced from abroad and that Turkish domestic politics should not separate people in Austria.
+And that minorities can participate in political processes and actively shape the future."
+According to its own statements, the SÖZ positions itself "left of the center."
+He ruled out that the party could be influenced from abroad and that Turkish domestic politics should not separate people in Austria.
 The party describes itself as "socially ecological".
 In addition to its commitment to minorities, environmental protection and social justice are important issues.